 Impact on Asset Quality.
-NPLs are particularly sensitive to economic conditions and this remains a key area of focus for the Bank given its strong loan growth and macroeconomic conditions in Turkey.
-As of 31 December 2018, 2019 and 2020 and 30 June 2021, the Group's NPL ratio for its entire loan portfolio was 5.2%, 6.8%, 4.5% and 4.0%, respectively, with an NPL ratio for its retail loan portfolio of 4.2%, 4.3%, 2.5% and 2.2%, respectively, as of such dates and an NPL ratio for its commercial and corporate loan portfolio of 5.2%, 7.6%, 5.1% and 4.6%, respectively, as of such dates.
-During 2019, the increase in the Group's NPLs was principally due to low economic activity and high unemployment levels, with corporate and commercial inflows constituting two-thirds of the NPL inflow during the year (and would have been higher absent the impact of NPL sales of TL 1.0 billion and write-downs of TL 876 million during 2019).
-While there were no NPL sales during 2020 or the first six months of 2021, the Group had TL 4.7 billion and TL 1.2 billion of write-downs in 2020 and the first six months of 2021, respectively, accounting for a 1.4% decline in the NPL ratio (i.e., the NPL ratio would have been higher by such amount had such write-offs not occurred).
+NPLs are particularly sensitive to economic conditions and this remains a key area of focus for the Bank given its strong loan growth and macroeconomic conditions in Türkiye.
+As of 31 December 2020, 2021 and 2022 and 31 March 2023, the Group's NPL ratio for its entire loan portfolio was 4.5%, 3.6%, 2.6% and 2.4%, respectively, with an NPL ratio for its retail loan portfolio of 2.5%, 2.3%, 1.9% and 1.9%, respectively, as of such dates and an NPL ratio for its commercial and corporate loan portfolio of 5.1%, 4.0%, 2.8% and 2.5%, respectively, as of such dates.
+During 2021, the change in the Group's NPLs was principally due to Stage 2 loans being reclassified as NPLs in the last quarter of the year (and would have been higher absent the impact of NPL sales of TL 0.7 billion and write-downs of TL 3.5 billion during the year).
+In 2022, the change resulted primarily from strong collection performance and high levels of loan growth (and would have been higher absent the impact of NPL sales of TL 0.8 billion and write-downs of TL 7.6 million during the year).
+While there were no NPL sales during the first three months of 2023, the Group had TL 0.7 billion of write-downs during the period, accounting for a 0.10% decline in the NPL ratio (i.e., the NPL ratio would have been higher by such amount had such write-offs not occurred).